konturio/user-profile-api/scripts/README.md

 ##### Preparation

 Scripts are designed to be performed on local machine.
 First, make sure you have the connection to `user-profile-api` and you have working links to the database.
 Links should be placed in `config.py` - see `config_template.py` for the instructions.
+Second, scripts use `sqlalchemy` to connect with database.
+Make sure you have `sqlalchemy` for Python installed.

 ##### add_new_assets.py